 The I.A.N.
 (Indicated Admission Number) for Dobcroft Junior School in all year groups is 90 to keep in line with our feeder Infant school.
 Normally, there are no more than 90 children transferring from Dobcroft Infant School, so everyone is offered a place when moving from Year 2 to Year 3.
-However, more recently, governors have agreed we will admit up to 96 pupils in all year groups.
+However, more recently, Governors have agreed we will admit up to 96 pupils in Y3.
+Between 2018 - 2022 we will have an extra class moving through the school and therefore in September 2018 we will have 120 pupils in Y3.
 At all times, the school usually runs close to its standard number and it is possible that applications for places may exceed this number.